CVS to expand health hubs to 1,500 stores by end of 2021

-NEW YORK, June 4 (Reuters) - CVS Health Corp said it will offer expanded health services such as nutrition counseling and blood pressure screenings in 1,500 stores by the end of 2021, following through on plans announced during the pharmacy chain’s 2018 acquisition of health insurer Aetna.
+NEW YORK (Reuters) - CVS Health Corp said it would offer expanded health services such as nutrition counseling and blood pressure screenings in 1,500 stores by the end of 2021, following through on plans announced during the pharmacy chain’s 2018 acquisition of health insurer Aetna.

-It plans to convert a total of 50 stores this year in Houston, Atlanta, Philadelphia, and Tampa, representing about 15% of the stores in each of the markets, the company said ahead of a meeting on Tuesday with Wall Street analysts and investors in New York.
+The company plans to convert a total of 50 stores this year in Houston, Atlanta, Philadelphia, and Tampa, representing about 15% of the stores in each of the markets, it said ahead of a meeting on Tuesday with Wall Street analysts and investors in New York.
 The bulk of the expansion will be split between 2020 and 2021.

+The company said it expects adjusted earnings of over $7 per share in 2020, while reiterating its profit and sales forecast for 2019.
+Analysts on average expect a profit of $7.22 per share for 2020, according to IBES data from Refinitiv.

+The company also said it expects adjusted earnings per share growth in mid-single digits in 2021 and in low double digit in 2022 and beyond.

 These CVS stores have experienced increases in foot traffic, front-of-store sales and MinuteClinic visits per day, as well as prescriptions dispensed, CVS pharmacy executive Kevin Hourican said in a phone interview.
 He declined to provide specific figures.
 MinuteClinics are walk-in health clinics located in CVS pharmacies.